jameshfisher/jameshfisher.com/_posts/2018-02-22-how-to-swap-stdin-and-stderr.md

 ---
-title: "How does swapping stdin and stderr work?"
+title: How does swapping stdin and stderr work?
-tags: ["programming", "unix", "c"]
+tags:
+  - programming
+  - unix
+  - c
 ---

 Sometimes I want to call something in bash,